status-im/status-mobile/doc/FDROID.md

   -v $PWD/fdroiddata:/repo \
   -v $PWD/fdroidserver:/fdroidserver \
   statusteam/docker-executable-fdroidserver:latest \
-  build im.status.ethereum:1.12.0
+  build im.status.ethereum
 ```
 We have to create a user and specify the UID because Nix cannot run as `root` and that is the default user for the F-Droid Docker image.
 By adding our own user and setting the UID we also make it possible to mount folders like `fdroiddata` and `fdroidserver`.

 You can specify a `--vebose` flag for `build` command for additional information.
 You can provide `--storage-opt size=30G` flag if Docker complains about running out of space.

-You should also run `lint im.status.ethereum` to verify the YAML format is correct.
+You should also run `lint` and `rewritemeta` for the App ID to verify and fix the YAML metadata formatting.

 # Details